 Sullivan Stapleton (Themistocles), Eva Green (Artemisia), Lena Headey (Queen Gorgo), Hans Matheson (Aesyklos), Rodrigo Santoro (King Xerxes), Calvin Mulvey (Scyllias), Jack O’Connell (Calisto), David Wenham (Dilios), Igal Naor (King Darius), Andrew Tiernan (Ephialtes), Christopher Sciueref (General Kashani), Ben Turner (General Artaphernes), Ashraf Barhom (General Bandari), Andrew Pleavin (Daxos)

 Whilst King Leonidas takes his three hundred Spartans to Thermopylae to stop the Persian advance, the Greek general Themistocles, the same man who fired the arrow that killed Xerxes’ father King Darius, takes the state’s navy to head off the Persian advance by sea.
-The Persian navy is led by the ruthless Artemisia, a Greek woman with a vengeful hatred for her own people who was instrumental in Xerxes’ ascendance to the god king.
+The Persian navy is led by the ruthless Artemisia, a Greek woman with a vengeful hatred for her own people who was instrumental in Xerxes’ ascendance to become the god king.
 Despite being vastly outnumbered by Persian ships, Themistocles’ ingenious use of strategy begins to create some unexpected victories.

 With Miller’s work uncompleted, Zack Snyder and co-writer Kurt Johnstad have raided history to tell the story of Themistocles, the Greek general who led the attack against the Persians in the naval Battle of Salamis that was happening at the same time as the Spartans were being massacred at Thermopylae.
-For much time, 300: Rise of an Empire was being bandied as a prequel to 300 and the telling of the story of Xerxes’ rise – something bolstered by the film’s subtitle Rise of an Empire.
+For some time, 300: Rise of an Empire was being bandied as a prequel to 300 and the telling of the story of Xerxes’ rise – something bolstered by the film’s subtitle Rise of an Empire.
 This turns out not to be the case however.
 Xerxes’ story is dealt with during some of the early scenes but thereafter he largely disappears as a character.

 The bulk of the story that takes place is more a sequel by way of an alternate story that takes place in the margins of the first film (and features cameos from some returning characters and actors).
 The film follows the historical account to a reasonable degree – at least, as much as 300 did – although is notedly fictional in some areas, particularly when it comes to the story of Xerxes’ rise to king or having Artemisia die in battle when in fact she lived for many years afterwards.
 It should be noted that Rise of an Empire focuses only on the Battle of Salamis, leaving out the Battles of Plataea and Mycale wherein the Greeks won decisive victory over the Persians – no doubt keeping these in the wind for further potential sequels.